Rick Steves' Europe staff eats out and critiques Edmonds restaurants

 Café de Paris

-109 Main St.; 425-771-2350
+109 Main Street

 Café de Paris was nearly deserted during my lunchtime visit, and there was a certain staleness or mustiness in the air, but everything appeared clean and well-kept.
-They were piping in a selection of popular tunes from the '30s and '40s, a la a French bistro — all accordions and violins — which made me feel like I was in a scene from "Lady and the Tramp."
-The waitress read off the day's specials, of which I decided to try the Seafood Fettuccini.
+They were piping in a selection of popular tunes from the '30s and '40s, à la a French bistro — all accordions and violins — which made me feel like I was in a scene from Lady and the Tramp.
+The waitress read off the day's specials; I decided to try the seafood fettuccini.
 (I know, you're thinking this is technically Italian, not French; however, I found the thought of fresh mussels and clams in cream sauce particularly appetizing.)

-I started off with a really delicious small baguette roll, then was presented with a huge portion of pasta with at least two-dozen small manila clams over a dozen big, juicy mussels — all smothered with thick, creamy Alfredo sauce and liberal amounts of melted Parmesan cheese.
+I started off with a really delicious small baguette roll, then was presented with a huge portion of pasta with at least two-dozen small manila clams over a dozen big, juicy mussels — all smothered with thick, creamy alfredo sauce and liberal amounts of melted parmesan cheese.
 The seafood was very fresh and I thoroughly enjoyed the meal, though I had to spend a lot of time shucking the clams and mussels.
 My waitress was attentive and polite without hovering too much despite a really light lunch crowd.

 One thing to note: This place is definitely "slow food," and I've been told they purposely keep it that way.
 I would only recommend Café de Paris as a lunch destination if you've got at least an hour to spend.
 Overall, I give the place a solid three stars.
 I will probably go back, especially now that I know they offer a lunch menu.